 A client processing 300 invoices per month at 12 minutes each is spending 60 hours on that task.
 At $35/hour fully loaded, that is $2,100/month.
 An automation that eliminates 80% of that manual work saves $1,680/month, or roughly $20,000 per year.
 A $6,000 build fee and $800/month retainer is not a hard conversation.

-Build this math before your first client meeting.
+Build this math before the first client meeting.
 Make it specific to their volume and their process.
+If you are the buyer, ask for the assumptions in writing: baseline volume, current labor cost, expected automation rate, exception rate, implementation cost, monthly support cost, and payback period.

 An 85-person regional accounting and advisory firm was managing client document intake manually during tax season.
 Clients emailed PDFs and scanned documents in mixed formats – W-2s, 1099s, receipts, prior-year returns, bank statements – and staff manually sorted, classified, and routed each batch before any accounting work could begin.